Ukraine’s venerable Odessa readies for Russia’s brutal push up the Black Sea coast

 Ukraine’s shoreline has been a particular point of focus for Russia’s military.

-Heavy fighting continues in Mariupol, the main port city in the Sea of Azov near Crimea, which Russia’s forcibly annexed from Ukraine in 2014.
+Heavy fighting continues in Mariupol, the main port city in the Sea of Azov near Crimea, which Russia forcibly annexed from Ukraine in 2014.
 The nearby port of Berdyansk is now in Russian hands.

-Russian forces from the Crimean Peninsula advanced northwest to Melitopol and also northeast to Kherson, a city of about 300,000 people about 90 miles from Odessa.
+Russian forces from the Crimean Peninsula advanced northeast to Melitopol and also northwest to Kherson, a city of about 300,000 people about 90 miles from Odessa.

 While Ukraine has anti-ship missiles to defend the shore, the country’s naval fleet is considered a particular weak spot in its defense.
 It lost most of its ships when Russia seized a key base in 2014.
 The vessels it has now don’t have missiles.
 The navy has no modern frigates.

-The pride of its fleet, the Hetman Sahaidachny flagship, was undergoing repairs in Nikolayev, a port Russian forces are advancing on.
+The pride of its fleet, the Hetman Sahaidachny flagship, was undergoing repairs in Mykolaiv, a port Russian forces are advancing on.
 The ship’s commander gave the order to sink it so it “would not be captured by the enemy,” Defense Minister Oleksii Reznikov wrote on Facebook.

 “It is difficult to imagine a more tough decision for a brave warrior and the whole team,” Reznikov said.
 “But we will build a new fleet, modern and powerful.
 The main thing now is to resist.”